Tel: 020 8240 4053

-Anna Lise Gordon is currently the Interim Director of the Institute of Education at St Mary’s University.
+Anna Lise Gordon is the Director of the Institute of Education at St Mary’s University and received the Inspirational Leader Award at St Mary’s in 2019.

 Anna Lise was awarded a prestigious National Teaching Fellowship in 2012 and is also a Senior Fellow of the Higher Education Academy.
 Anna Lise was a joint winner of the St Henry Walpole Prize for Teaching and Learning, awarded by St Mary’s, in December 2009 for an innovative approach to cross-curricular learning with PGCE students, and again in 2013 for an initiative to nurture resilience of students across a range of academic programmes.